hermeschen1116/taiwan-license-plate-recognition/README.md

 - YOLO series models provide high accuracy and fast object detection, so I choose YOLO for detection task.

-- To achive fast and lightweight inference on CPU, I choose a bit old and small model, YOLOv8n.
+- To achive fast and lightweight inference on CPU, I choose a bit older and smaller model, YOLOv8n.

   > **Why not choose newer model?**
   >